openvinotoolkit/openvino/tools/benchmark_tool/README.md

 Device-specific performance options:
-  -nstreams NUMBER_STREAMS, --number_streams NUMBER_STREAMS
-                        Optional.
-Number of streams to use for inference on the CPU/GPU (for HETERO and MULTI device cases use format
-                        <device1>:<nstreams1>,<device2>:<nstreams2> or just <nstreams>).
-Default value is determined automatically for a device.
-Please note that
-                        although the automatic selection usually provides a reasonable performance, it still may be non - optimal for some cases, especially for very small models.
-Also, using nstreams>1 is inherently throughput-oriented option, while for the best-latency estimations the number of streams should be set to 1.
-See samples README for more details.

   -nthreads NUMBER_THREADS, --number_threads NUMBER_THREADS
                         Number of threads to use for inference on the CPU, GNA (including HETERO and MULTI cases).